Jacques Labillardière: Near East

 Labillardière's early voyages seem to have fired a passion for exploring foreign lands because, on his return to Paris, he immediately began making plans for a voyage to the Near East, in order to study the plants described by physicians of the Islamic Golden Age.
 He again secured Le Monnier's sponsorship, and Le Monnier in turn secured the support of France's foreign minister Charles Gravier, comte de Vergennes, making Labillardière's voyage virtually an official mission.
-Labillardière left Paris in November 1786, and departed France via Marseilles in February 1787.
+Labillardière left Paris in November 1786, and departed France via Marseille in February 1787.
 He travelled first to Cyprus, then on to Latakia, Syria.
 From there he moved south along the coast as far as Acre, before turning inland to Nazareth, via the Mount Carmel Range.
 From Nazareth, he headed north to Damascus, visiting Mount Hermon en route.
 He then crossed the Mount Lebanon Range, arriving in Tripoli in late June.
 After a detour to Bsharri to see the Cedars of Lebanon, he returned north along the coast, departing from Latakia in November.

 The following year, Labillardière made another voyage to the eastern Mediterranean.
 Little is known of that voyage, except that he made landfall at Crete, Corsica, Sardinia and Lampedusa.

 The result of the two voyages was a collection of around 1000 specimens.
 As sponsor of the expedition, they were the property of Le Monnier, but Labillardière retained a great many duplicate specimens.
 The voyage also resulted in Labillardière's botanical account of the region, later published as Icones plantarum Syriae rariorum.
 Only 55 taxa were published in it but, according to Duyker, "this was sufficient to secure for him a place among the founders of modern botany in the Near and Middle East".